terraform-google-modules/terraform-example-foundation/1-org/README.md

    ```
    cp -RT ../terraform-example-foundation/1-org/ .
    ```
-1. Copy cloud build configuration files for Terraform.
+1. Copy Cloud Build configuration files for Terraform.
 You may need to modify the command to reflect your current directory.
    ```
    cp ../terraform-example-foundation/build/cloudbuild-tf-* .